List of licensed and localized editions of Monopoly: Africa and Asia: Singapore

+Taiwan

+There's at least two variants of Monopoly board game based on Taiwan, the first being made available in 2002.

+Thailand

+There is one edition dedicated to the whole country, this edition is bi-lingual (Thai & English), and there are three other sets, dedicated to the cities: Bangkok, Chiang Mai and Phuket.

 Middle East

 Iran

-Tehran Edition - called Iropoly using Iranian rial for currency.
+Tehran edition – called Iropoly using Iranian rial for currency.
 In various versions, with the major difference being the use of pre- or post-Iranian Revolution street names.